corygehr/fnv1a-decode/README.md

 ## Acknowledgements

-I took the hashing algorithm from [jslicer](https://github.com/jslicer/FNV-1a/) since I needed a quick solution and hadn't used FNV1A.
+I took the hashing algorithm from [jslicer](https://github.com/jslicer/FNV-1a/) since I needed a quick solution and hadn't used FNV1A before.
 I only kept the 128-bit portion of the code since the CTF only required that size.

 # Overview

 You **cannot** decrypt a hash.
-However, you **can** hash text and see if the resulting hash matches a hash.
+However, you **can** hash text and see if the resulting hash matches an input.
 If you find a match, well... you know its cleartext value.
 It's not perfect and certainly not fast, but at a high level this is how attackers crack encoded strings.
 This process is also how websites authenticate users without storing a user's password in cleartext (though I'm way, way oversimplifying that process).

 This application specifically targets the FNV1A algorithm, using a 128 bit length.
 With most hashing algorithms I would rely on a program like [hashcat](https://hashcat.net/hashcat/) which is well-optimized for multiple platforms and hashing using a computer's graphics card (which are much better than CPUs at hashing).
 However, hashcat does not support this algorithm so during a time-contrained competition, I needed to build my own application quickly to process a collection of hashes to score points.
 The algorithm and bit length were already provided.